dgelessus/NAGUS/docs/uru/vault.rst

 An Age Link node should always have exactly one child node: the Age Info node for the age instance that the link points to.

+.. _vault_node_chronicle:

+Chronicle
+^^^^^^^^^

+* ``NodeType`` = 29
+* ``Int32_1`` = **EntryType:**
+  Appears to be meaningless and not actively used.
+  All known chronicle entries use type 0, 1, or 2.
+  The open-sourced client code sometimes leaves this field unset when creating Chronicle nodes manually instead of through the usual API.
+  This happens for Chronicle nodes nested inside other Chronicle nodes or located outside of a ChronicleFolder.
+  This field shouldn't change after creation.
+* ``String64_1`` = **EntryName:**
+  Name of the chronicle entry.
+  Every Chronicle node's name should be unique within its parent node.
+  Should always be set
+  and shouldn't change after creation.
+* ``Text_1`` = **EntryValue:**
+  Value of the chronicle entry.
+  The format and meaning of this field depends on the EntryName.
+  Should always be set.

+A Chronicle node's children should all be Chronicle nodes as well.
+Most Chronicle nodes have no children at all.

 .. _vault_folder_list_types: